Excessive gifts can impact values and behavior. Learn how to stop grandparents spoiling grandchildren without offending with these tips.

 This would be a good opportunity to offer alternative gift options.
 Suggest money towards savings, diapers or time spent with your son.

-Building a strong grandparent-child relationship
+5. Focus on a strong grandparent-child relationship

 For several months, my mom visited us every Wednesday afternoon.
 And each time, she’d bring a small treat for my three boys—a box of crayons, stickers, nothing excessive.
 My mom doesn’t spoil my kids with excessive gifts, so I cringed when my son asked, “So what did you bring me this week?”